CommissarSilver/CVT/README.md

 - Install the required libraries using `pip install -r requirements.txt`
 - Run `python clank_loop.py` to generate the results using Copilot.
 The script will automatically get the results and check similairty between the solutions.
     - IMPORTANT: clank_loop requires you to keep the display on and not interact with the computer while it is running.
-- Run `python mark.py` to generate the neccessary queries for CodeQL.
+- Run `python mark.py` to generate the necessary queries for CodeQL.
 - Run `python collate_results.py` to create all the results from running CodeQL.